-Remember, my wedding photography blog has the most up to date wedding photography posts and that is updated regularly.
+Remember, my wedding photography blog has the most up to date posts and that is updated regularly.

 Wedding Photography: It’s all about people….being people.

-For me, wedding photography is about humanity and simply put, people, being people.
+For me, weddings are all about humanity and simply put, people, being people.

 Of course, it’s about the love between the couple, but it’s also much more than that.